SWEN-755/auth-tactic/README.md

-# Authentication and Authorization Tactice
+# Authentication and Authorization Tactics

 ## System Overview

+This application is a minimal prototype demonstrating the Authentication and Authorization security tactics using the Java Authentication and Authorization Service (JAAS).

 ### Tactic Design